 Ben from Schacht Spindle Blog has a wonderful explanation of fractal spinning here.
 It’s really fairly straightforward for a 2-ply yarn: Take roving, split in half down the middle.
 Set aside one 1/2 portion, take the other 1/2 portion and split it into quarters.

 The 1/2 portion gets spun from end to end into a single, creating long color changes.
 The quarter portions get spun end to end one after another into one long single with four repeats of shorter color changes.
+At the end the two lengths are plied together.
 See?
 Barely any math at all!

 The key to keeping things fractal is always spinning from the same direction.
 Say one end of your roving is red and one is blue.
 If you start to spin one portion of roving from the red end, you will also start every other portion of roving from the red end as well.

 Lovely right?
 Except I’m working with a drop spindle, which presents unique problems.
 There’s simply no way I am going to fit 2 oz of laceweight single ply on a 5/8 oz drop spindle, which means that my two portions of fiber can’t be spun or plied as uninterrupted singles.
 Since most descriptions of fractal plying are on spinning wheels, this problem isn’t mentioned much – you load your 1/2 portion onto a bobbin and your 4 1/8 portions onto a different bobbin – easy.
 Not so with the spindle – 21 g of fiber loaded on was pushing it.

 The only other reference to fractal plying with a drop spindle I have seen so far is the Spinning for Stripes series of posts from “Mom” at Simply Notable.
 After some comment-area sleuthing, I discovered that Mom using felted joining on her singles to get around this problem.